 The worst customer experience in the world is when your CPG brand customer can’t buy your brand because it is no longer available where they shop.
 Maybe it is out of stock.
 Maybe it is still in the back room.
 Maybe it has been discontinued.
 Maybe your distributor got on the wrong side of the retail buyer, and now he won’t buy anything from them.
-No matter what the reason, your customers won’t blame your distributer, and they won’t blame your retailer.
+No matter what the reason, your customers won’t blame your distributor, and they won’t blame your retailer.
 They will blame your brand.
 Now it’s “undependable” and “hard to get” in their eyes.

 Many brand builders and marketers take the distribution process for granted, but all the money, time, and effort spent on branding your CPG product is lost instantly when it’s out of stock.
 This is why no discussion of brand Identity can take place without a deep respect for the distribution process.

 How can you design your packaging, labeling, and cartons to easily make it through the distribution process without confusion, mis-deliveries, or misunderstandings?
 As a producer, what kind of vigilance is necessary on your part to help guarantee delivery and maintain adequate stock of your brand in retail?
-What do you need to do to insure proper pricing, placement, and advertising at the point of sale?
+What do you need to do to ensure proper pricing, placement, and advertising at the point of sale?